microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 ### DAX Studio
 1. Navigate to the File menu and select Options
-2. Enable the setting:
-    Set 'Clear Cache and Run' as the default
+2. Enable the setting: **Set 'Clear Cache and Run' as the default**

 ![Clear Cache](./Images/ClearCache.png)

-**Important Note:** Always create a backup of your PBIX file prior to editing to avoid any issues in the event of a corrupted model.
+**Important Note:** For performance testing utilizing **'Clear Cache and Run'** will ensure that you are executing queries against uncached data.

 ___